KoanOps/Recs/FAQ/WhatWorks.md

 - Fundamental Analysis works (tips odds in your favor)
 - Technical Analysis doesn't work (test and see for yourself)
-- Simple Linear Regression can work (mainly used inDESCO)
+- Simple Linear Regression can work (main "model" in DE Shaw)
 - Supervised Neural Nets work
 - LSTM doesn't work
 - CNN-LSTM hybrids (for sentiment analysis): maybe